adrianspeyer/AI-Prompts/Advanced AI Prompt for Natural, Well-Sourced Writing.md

 - Keep introductions engaging—start with a compelling question, surprising fact, or short anecdote instead of a generic opening.

 ### **Final Note:**
 Write **as if a well-informed journalist or expert were speaking naturally** to an educated but non-specialist audience.
-Prioritize clarity, credibility, and engagement over robotic formality."
+Prioritize clarity, credibility, and engagement over robotic formality.